Aitia-IIOT/ah5-docs-java-spring/docs/api/communication-profiles/generic-mqtt-template.md

 ### Base Topic

-The root topic segment that serves as a common prefix for a given [Service](../../help/definitions.md#microservice-or-service) that goups a set of [service-operations](../../help/definitions.md#service-operation).
+The root topic segment that serves as a common prefix for a given [Service](../../help/definitions.md#microservice-or-service) that groups a set of [service-operations](../../help/definitions.md#service-operation).
 It is mandatory to specify it in IDDs and to publish in the [Local Cloud](../../help/definitions.md#local-cloud).

 ---